 As the 1930s progressed, men’s clothing underwent an evolution.
 New looks and high fashion permeated the scene from the early 30s, characterized by classic suit jackets and wide-legged trousers, to the end of the decade.

-The influence of the Duke of Windsor, with his penchant for bold patterns and innovative cuts, redefined the male silhouette and introduced daring new styles.
+The Duke of Windsor’s influence, with his penchant for bold patterns and innovative cuts, redefined the male silhouette and introduced daring new styles.

 In retrospect, the 1930s served as a defining moment in men’s fashion.
 Faced with economic adversity, the decade embraced practicality while championing sophistication, seamlessly intertwining style and necessity.